basho/erlang-rand-compat/README.markdown

 ## Using

-First we need to generate and load the module.
+First we need to generate and load the module:

     {ok, rnd} = rand_compat:init().